Being a work-at-home-mom can sometimes drive you crazy.

 For example, I put plastic tweezers, pom poms and a half-egg carton in a Ziploc bag.
 I put colored dots on the bottom of the egg carton compartments, and used the same colors in the pom poms.
 Now I have an activity for my toddler to use while sitting in her booster.
 She can use her fingers, or the tweezers to put the pom poms in the egg carton.
 As she grows, she can sort the pom poms.

 There are tons of ideas out there for DIY Busy Bags, or you can buy pre-made ones.
 For older kids, I often use craft kits, that contain everything they need for one craft, like glue dots, cut out pieces, markers or watercolors, and the instructions.

-The benefits?
 The kids are quiet, occupied and entertained.
 There’s minimal mess, and no one tends to yell or interrupt.
 They’re learning!!
 And mom gets to work on her projects right beside them, so we all get quality time together too.

 Bonus: These are often portable, and make great “waiting” distractions.
 So if you’re in a situation where you have to wait and you would prefer a quiet child, keep a few rarely used or brand new bags in the car or in your diaper bag or purse.

 5. Include your kids in your daily chores.

 It may seem counter productive to take your baby, toddler or preschooler along while you are scrubbing toilets.
 But kids love to help.
 Give your son or daughter a wet cloth, and even the smallest will be happily occupied with it.
 You may even get some spots wiped off the wall or floor!